laxmandudhate/Devops/LINUX COMMANDS CHEAT SHEET.md

 # Move with confirmation
 mv -i source.txt destination/
 ```
+---
 ### rm (Remove)

-**Theory:** Deletes files and directories.
+Deletes files and directories.
 Use with caution as deletion is permanent without recovery options in most cases.

 ```bash
 # Remove single file